-What are the complications of a burn injury in Cleveland, Ohio?
+What are the possible complications of a burn injury?

 The hours following a severe burn injury are crucial to protecting the patient from life-threatening complications, such as an infection.
 Burns remove the body’s protective layer of skin, leaving the patient susceptible to harmful microbes.
 Antibiotics can help protect the patient from a debilitating or fatal infection.